-I still can’t get over how adorable the cookies are!
+I still can’t get over how adorable the farm animal cookies are!
 The kids loved them so much and I loved how much charm they added to the dessert table!

-I also love celebrating birthdays with sparkles!
+Celebrate birthdays with sparkles!
 They’re fun and really get the celebration started!
-I buy them from Tops Malibu.
+Buy them from Tops Malibu.

 Adding a little classic charm with COW Tales vanilla, chewy candy!

-Of course, we had to have some cow bells at the party!!
-I bought them from Amazon and they’re great quality!
-They were loud, but fun and the kids got to take them home if they wanted.
+Of course, you have to have some cowbells at the party!!
+Found these from Amazon and they’re great quality!
+They’re loud, but fun and the kids got to take them home if they wanted.
 Not sure the parents loved that idea!

 I kept the activities pretty simple as our yard already has a trampoline and a fort with swings.
 I did set up an area for an outdoor movie and we played Pig in the City on the side of the house.
 You can see more about our outdoor movies here and what projector we use.

-I bought the barnyard animal balloons on Etsy and Amazon and I also purchased a helium tank to blow them up at home.
-A little tip – make sure you have a few extra on hand incase any of them pop.
+A little tip – make sure you have a few extra on hand in case any of them pop.
 It happened only once for us, but I was happy I could provide another mini pig.

 For instant party decor we lined our market lights with lanterns.
 They looked so charming we still have them up!!
 They’re all from the Paper Lantern Store and I purchased the 12″ round ones.